zeppe-lin/seedrng/README.md

 ### License

-This program is licensed under any one of the GPL v2, MIT, or Apache 2.0, so that it can be incorporated into other software projects as needed.
+This program is licensed under any one of the the following licenses, so that it can be incorporated into other software projects as needed:

+    - GPL-2.0
+    - Apache-2.0
+    - MIT
+    - BSD-1-Clause
+    - CC0-1.0